pkdone/k8s-cld-mgr/README.md

  **Note:** Above, replace 'XXXX' with your Docker Hub username (e.g. 'jbloggs').

-2. **OPTIONAL:** Quickly test that the Docker image runs locally and can be connected to, with the main Cloud Manager Automation process listed as running:
+2. **OPTIONAL:** Quickly test that the Docker image runs locally and can be connected to, with the main Automation Agent's OS process shown as running:

     ```
     $ docker images